Obama pushes divided Congress to extend tax cut

 MANCHESTER, New Hampshire President Barack Obama challenged the U.S. Congress on Tuesday to vote next week to save an expiring payroll tax cut, a day after a high-profile effort to tackle huge U.S. deficits collapsed in acrimony.

-He caricatured Republicans as the "Grinch," a mean-spirited character in a popular children's book about Christmas, for failing to back his $447 billion jobs package and an extension of payroll tax cuts due to expire at the end of the year.
+He caricatured Republicans as the "Grinch," a mean-spirited character in a popular children's book about Christmas, for failing to back his $447 billion (285 billion pounds) jobs package and an extension of payroll tax cuts due to expire at the end of the year.

 Investors are already fretting about the fate of the tax cuts, worried that Congress' failure to extend them could put a damper on fragile economic growth.

-Obama flew to New Hampshire after members of a bipartisan congressional super committee announced that months of talks failed to produce a deal to cut $1.2 trillion from U.S. deficits.
+Obama flew to New Hampshire after members of a bipartisan congressional "super committee" announced that three months of talks failed to produce a deal to cut $1.2 trillion from U.S. deficits.

-An online Reuters/Ipsos poll showed Americans blamed a combination of Obama, Republican and Democratic lawmakers the most for the panel's failure.
-More than one-third of those surveyed said it lowered their opinion of Obama.

 The president ramped up pressure on Republicans to back the tax cut extension.